 Get lost in Florence as you wander the cobblestone streets and soak up the breathtaking architecture.
 Head straight for the Duomo and climb the 463 steps for stunning views of Florence’s red rooftops.
 Make a stop at the Uffizi Gallery to see one of the world’s top art collections.

 Kids will love the Leonardo da Vinci museum where they can see his sketches come to life.
 End the day with a stroll across Ponte Vecchio bridge to the Pitti Palace and Boboli Gardens where kids can run through the hedge mazes.
-Kids will love everything about Florence.
+Kids will love everything about Florence and if you want to explore beyond the city, don’t miss this 10 day Italy itinerary.

 2. Cairo, Egypt